thanosalexander/mysql-aes-encrypt/README.md

 - Added support for multiple encryption methods including: aes-256-cbc
 - Added use of MySQL session variables to prevent the encryption key from being outputted when an sql error occures.
 - Added laravel 6 support
+- Added laravel 7 support (By me)

-Laravel 5.x & 6.x Database Encryption in mysql side, use native mysql function AES_DECRYPT and AES_ENCRYPT<br>
+Laravel 5.x, 6.x & 7.x Database Encryption in mysql side, use native mysql function AES_DECRYPT and AES_ENCRYPT<br>
 Auto encrypt and decrypt signed fields/columns in your Model<br>
 Can use all functions of Eloquent/Model<br>
 You can perform the operations "=>, <',' between ',' LIKE ' in encrypted columns<br>